 This destination is no stranger at all to tourists, at the rate the resorts and amusements have expanded over the years, it wouldn’t be a surprise if they changed the city’s name to Disney World, Florida.
 Orlando has more than a dozen theme parks, including the famous Walt Disney World, comprising of parks like the Magic Kingdom and Epcot, as well as water parks.

-It would be hard to get bored with all the amusement parks and resorts at Disney.
-Think about how you want to spend your time in Orlando and plan accordingly with the expected weather for the season.
-Orlando is a place with mostly great weather (outside of tropical storms).
-You can expect many pleasant sunny days and some moderately cool temperatures in early spring.
-Summer can bring scorching hot weather that’s less bearable to spend all day at theme parks.
+It would be hard to get bored with all the amusement parks and resorts in Orlando.
+Think about how you want to spend your time in Orlando and plan accordingly with the expected weather for the season, Orlando has mostly great weather, outside of tropical storms You can expect many pleasant sunny days and some moderately cool temperatures in early spring.
+Summer can bring scorching hot weather that’s less bearable to spend all day at theme parks

 Miami Beach, Florida

-Even though I thoroughly enjoyed my time at each destination on the list, Miami is still my absolute favorite.
+Even though I thoroughly enjoyed my time at each destination on the list, Miami is still my absolute favourite.
 The energy, scenery, and temperature are hard to beat.
 If you’re looking to spend much of your time getting acquainted with the beach, this resort area is the perfect spot for you.
-Miami Beach is an island in South Florida near downtown Miami and connected to the city by bridge.
+Miami Beach is an island in South Florida near downtown Miami and connected to the city by a bridge.
 This means you can enjoy lodging by the beach and still have close access to all other attractions the area offers.

-If you’re into sports, you can catch a college or pro football game in style at the Hard Rock Stadium in Miami Gardens.
-It was formerly Sun Life Stadium and is still home of the NFL Miami Dolphins and University of Miami Hurricanes.
+If you’re into sports, you can catch a college or pro football game in style, at the Hard Rock Stadium in Miami Gardens.
+It was formerly Sun Life Stadium and is still home to the NFL Miami Dolphins and University of Miami Hurricanes.
 The new owners have made several distinct changes to give guests game enjoyment with privacy, plush seating and valet service for the right price.
 Miami maintains warm weather for most of the year but the city also has many rainy days.
 It’s bests to be cautious when planning trips during hurricane season.
 I’ve had a few cruises leaving from Miami that were almost cancelled and changed their itineraries mid-cruise.

 Like New York, Chicago has an amazing skyline that you’ll want to gaze at and even snap a few shots for memories.
 You can do this a few ways.
 Pay to go to the top of the Sears Tower, have dessert and cocktails at the Signature Lounge inside Hancock Tower, take an architecture boat tour, or visit the Adler Planetarium.
 The boat tour or the Adler Planetarium are the best options for learning about the buildings along with the view.

 The Loop is a popular section of the city with plenty of things to do.
 You’ll find yourself entertained with tourists and locals at Millennium Park snapping photos in Cloud Gate.
 It’s a metal bean shaped cloud where you can see your distorted reflection and those of buildings nearby.
 You can also sink your teeth in some Chicago style deep dish pizza at Giordano’s across the street and a few blocks down.
 Clubs are in all variety in Chicago.
 You can indulge in lounging at a mellow spot with a fine wine or taking shots and shutting down the club in a more lively scene.

 You can also get your giggle on at a comedy show, though one of the clubs featuring comedy was since required to close.
 If clubbing isn’t your thing, Chicago isn’t short of sports either.
 Football fans can enjoy the NFL Chicago Bears, join the crowd for a Cubs or White Sox game if you’re into baseball, or basketball fans can plan to visit when the Chicago Bulls have a home game scheduled.

 One thing that you do want to take precautions for is the temperature.
 This is another place where the weather’s no joke outside of the spring and summer.
 They don’t call it the “Windy City” for nothing.
 Be prepared to bundle up if you dare to take on Chicago in the fall or winter.